WebAssembly/spec/spectec/test-prose/TEST.md

 Step_read/return_call_ref yy
 1. Let z be the current state.
-2. Pop all values val* from the top of the stack.
-3. If the top of the stack is a LABEL_, then:
+2. If the first non-value entry of the stack is a LABEL_, then:
   a.
-Push the values val* to the stack.
+Pop all values val* from the top of the stack.
   b.
-Pop all values val* from the top of the stack.
+Pop the current LABEL_ context from the stack.
   c.
-Pop the current label from the stack.
+Push the values val* to the stack.
   d.
-Push the values val* to the stack.
-  e.
 Execute the instruction (RETURN_CALL_REF yy).
-4. Else if the top of the stack is a HANDLER_, then:
+3. Else if the first non-value entry of the stack is a HANDLER_, then:
   a.
-Push the values val* to the stack.
+Pop all values val* from the top of the stack.
   b.
-Pop all values val* from the top of the stack.
+Pop the current HANDLER_ context from the stack.
   c.
-Exit from HANDLER_.
+Push the values val* to the stack.
   d.
-Push the values val* to the stack.
-  e.
 Execute the instruction (RETURN_CALL_REF yy).
-5. Else if the top of the stack is a FRAME_, then:
+4. Else if the first non-value entry of the stack is a FRAME_, then:
   a.
-Push the values val* to the stack.
+Assert: Due to validation, a value is on the top of the stack.
   b.
-Assert: Due to validation, a value is on the top of the stack.
+Pop the value instr_u0 from the stack.
   c.
-Pop the value instr_u0 from the stack.
+Pop all values val* from the top of the stack.
   d.
-Pop all values val* from the top of the stack.
-  e.
 If instr_u0 is of the case REF.NULL, then:
-    1) Pop the current frame from the stack.
+    1) Pop the current FRAME_ context from the stack.
     2) Trap.
-  f.
+  e.
 If instr_u0 is of the case REF.FUNC_ADDR, then:
     1) Let (REF.FUNC_ADDR a) be instr_u0.
     2) If (a < |$funcinst(z)|), then:
       a) Assert: Due to validation, $expanddt($funcinst(z)[a].TYPE) is of the case FUNC.